 The World Health Organization estimates that 1 in 3 women worldwide have experienced either physical or sexual violence from an intimate partner or non-partner in their lifetime.
 In the environments in which No Means No Worldwide (NMNW) operates -- extreme risk areas in East Africa -- it is estimated that 1 in 4 girls are raped every year.
 While there is increasing attention being paid to the issue of gender-based violence (GBV) globally, the majority of preventative efforts, such as awareness campaigns, educational sessions, or advocacy initiatives, do not successfully measure their impact on the incidence of rape and have unclear results.

 The IMpower programs for girls and boys are low-cost and NMNW is scaling them by deploying a train-the-trainer model, whereby implementing partners are trained to deliver and resource the programs on an ongoing basis.
-IMpower is currently being delivered in Kenya and Malawi by implementation partner Ujamaa Africa, and NMNW is in discussions with BRAC to replicate the program in Uganda in 2019.
-NMNW has received numerous requests from potential partners in several other countries and will be building operational capacity to be able to meet this growing demand.
+IMpower is currently being delivered through partners in Kenya, Ethiopia, Uganda, Nigeria, and South Africa.
+NMNW has received numerous requests from potential partners in other countries and is building the operational capacity to be able to meet this growing demand.

 NMNW focuses on program replication and operating as a center of excellence that conducts research, advocacy, and training through partnerships to dramatically scale.
 NMNW hopes to generate further evidence that investing in effective rape prevention programs can provide significant cost savings and improved outcomes in the effort to reduce GBV worldwide -- and that ongoing program delivery by implementing partners could be financed by the cost savings of public resources being allocated to prevention rather than aftercare services.
 More broadly, NMNW seeks to change the underlying norms that enable the persistence and prevalence of GBV globally.